cg2121/obs-advanced-timer/README.md

 %SS - seconds with leading zero (00..infinity)
 %S - seconds (0..infinity)
 %t - tenths
+%2t - hundredths
+%3t - thousandths
 ```

 **Activation Modes**
--Global (the timer is always active)
+- Global (the timer is always active)
--Start timer on activation (starts timer when source is activated, such as when switching to a scene with that source or turning the visibility of the source to on)
+- Start timer on activation (starts timer when source is activated, such as when switching to a scene with that source or turning the visibility of the source to on)

 **Hotkeys**